A Letter to Justin Bieber

-Delivery men believe that if the recipient of a package isn’t home, then it really couldn’t have been that important.
+Delivery men believe that if the package recipient isn’t home, it really couldn’t have been that important.
 They’re often paid per delivered package, so will happily leave your items in wheelie bins, or with anyone that just happens to be passing your home.
-As long as the person in question is able to mark an “x” on the delivery note, the package will be happily handed over to a complete stranger.
+As long as the person in question can mark an “x” on the delivery note, the package will be happily handed over to a complete stranger.

 4. Don’t compliment Dutch Women!

 Dutch women hate nothing more (apart from shoes and makeup) than being given compliments.
-If you see a Dutch woman that you find attractive, don’t tell her how good she looks.
+If you find a Dutch woman attractive, don’t tell her how good she looks.
 In fact, start the conversation as follows: